 Academic Center for Excellence - The Academic Center for Excellence (ACE), is directed by the School of Arts and Sciences and primarily staffed by English faculty.
 ACE is located in Drake Library and provides tutoring for English, Math, Science, Business, Bible, Nursing, and Education.
-ACE is open daily and accepts walk-in tutoring appointments in the above subjects.
+ACE is open daily and available to all students for both individual quiet study and tutoring appointments in the above subjects.
+Walk-in tutoring appointments and online appointments in the above subjects may also be available.
+GPS students may make use of ACE during the daytime, evening, weekends, and online.
 ACE also oversees probationary hours and probationary advising for students who are on academic probation.